 Greg received his master’s degree in addiction public policy and media production from New York University.

 A few fun facts about Greg…

-Greg’s favorite podcast is Pod Saves America and his favorite hobby is traveling – if he were to retire tomorrow, he would travel for 6-8 weeks a year.
+Greg’s favorite pastime is finding unique stories to tell and his favorite hobby is traveling – if he were to retire tomorrow, he would travel for 6-8 weeks a year.
 He would bring a baseball, cooking supplies, and company with him to a desert island.